micmejia/bible-dump/AMPC/Genesis/Gen 23.md

-After this, Abraham buried Sarah his wife in the cave of the field of [^b]Machpelah to the east of Mamre, that is, Hebron, in the land of Canaan.
+After this, Abraham buried Sarah his wife in the cave of the field of Machpelah to the east of Mamre, that is, Hebron, in the land of Canaan.